lux-org/lux/doc/source/guide/style.rst

   :align: center

 Similarly, we can change the plot configurations for Matplotlib charts as well.
-The plot_config attribute for Matplotlib charts takes in both the figure and axis as parameters.
+The plotting_style attribute for Matplotlib charts takes in both the figure and axis as parameters.
 .. code-block:: python

 	lux.config.plotting_backend = "matplotlib" # or 'matplotlib_code'